Restoration of a Grade II Listed Home

 We achieved the desired result by putting the bedroom in the centre of the room.
 A false wall doubled as as a headboard whilst acting as clever screen, hiding the work area.
 The bespoke desk functions like any other but is decorated in-keeping with the bedroom scheme and enables the couple to hide any references to business at the end of the day.

 Back downstairs.
 The boot room was absolutely packed with stuff when we first began the project.
 Our client had to work very hard with a professional declutterer to free up space to enable us to begin the redecoration.
-It also housed both an old gas meter and a boiler, which we moved upstairs when we redesigned the bathroom.

 We built a false wall and added panelling to create a separate cloakroom.